Campaigns & Projects

 The launch of the Nottinghamshire Wildlife Trust didn’t really make the headlines back in 1963– after all this was the year that the Beatles had their first No1 hit, the year of the Great Train Robbery and the Profumo Scandal.
 However, over the last five decades, we have been standing up for wildlife and caring for some of the most important areas of wildlife habitat in the county.
 With the help and support of our members, funders and project partners we are looking forward to making a few headlines in 2013.

 Lowland heathland is one of our rarest and most threatened habitats.
 It's also home to many interesting animals and plants.

 Over the last century we lost over 85% of our lowland heathland in Nottinghamshire.
 Sherwood's Historic Heathlands project aims to raise awareness of this special habitat and restore some of the heathland that was lost in the past.

-Find out more below, including how you can get involved in the project!
+Find out more below, including how you can get involved in the project thanks to support from the Heritage Lottery Fund.
 Interested in your local heathlands?
 Then you might also want to take a look at the OPAL East Midlands website.
 Click here to find out more.

 Get involved with our new campaign Wildlife On Your Doorstep.

 In 2012 we launched our new campaign “Wildlife On Your Doorstep” supported by Novozymes Biopharma.
 The campaign highlights the range of ways that Nottinghamshire Wildlife Trust is working with partners to protect the county's wildlife and provides information on how individuals, schools, companies and other organisations can play a role in protecting wildlife in the heart of local communities.